New York, Newfoundland, & London

 Commercial Cable Company

-In 1854, the main project of a transatlantic telegraph cable was looked upon by ninety-nine men out of every hundred as the wild project of a Yankee lunatic; even on the very eve of its completion, the London Times declared it was a visionary and utterly impracticable undertaking.
+We must remember that (in 1854) whilst one part of the project, the land line (between New York and Nova Scotia) and the connection across the Gulf (of St. Lawrence, between Nova Scotia and Newfoundland) was practicable and feasible, the main project of an Atlantic cable (between North America and Europe) was looked upon by ninety-nine men out of every hundred as the wild project of a Yankee lunatic; even on the very eve of its completion, the London Times declared it was a visionary and utterly impracticable undertaking.

 — Daniel Woodley Prowse, Judge of the Central District Court of Newfoundland